Hanni-Z/Midterms/README.md

 - All tests passed successfully
 - Output images are ready for presentation and review
-- If a non-image file is placed in `input_images/`, the pipeline will skip it or display an error without crashing
+- If a non-image file is placed in `input_images/`, the pipeline will skip it without crashing